Motivic Euler Characteristic of Nearby Cycles and a Generalized Quadratic Conductor Formula: The motivic Euler characteristic with compact supports

 \begin{Prop}[Purity] Let $i:Z\to X$ be a closed immersion of smooth $k$-schemes, or pure codimension $c$, let $f:X\to \Spec k$, $g:Z\to \Spec k$ be the structure morphisms.
 Then for $\alpha$ a constructible object of $\SH(k)$, we have

 In particular,

 \end{Prop}

-\begin{proof} We use the notation from \cite{Hoy}.
+\begin{proof} The special case follows from the main statement by taking $\alpha=\one_k$.
+We use the notation from \cite{Hoy}.
 Let $f:Z\to \Spec k$, $g:Z\to \Spec k$ be the structure morphisms, let $\Omega_f$, $\Omega_g$ be the respective sheaves of relative differentials, and let $\mathcal{N}_i$ be the conormal sheaf of $i$.
 We have the purity isomorphism (see \cite[Appendix A]{Hoy14})